RaviKMalhotra/API/course.md

 By the end, you should be comfortable discussing API architecture, implementing production-ready APIs, and evaluating different API technologies for different scenarios.

-Chapter 6 – Course Structure
+# Chapter 6 – Course Structure

 The course is divided into progressive learning stages.

 We begin with foundational concepts.

-Once those foundations are solid, we move into protocols and architectural styles such as REST, SOAP, GraphQL, and gRPC.
+Once those foundations are solid, we move into protocols and architectural styles such as **REST, SOAP, GraphQL, and gRPC**.

 After that, we explore authentication, security, testing, governance, performance, cloud-native APIs, AI integrations, and enterprise architecture.

-Each module builds on the previous one.
+**Each module builds on the previous one**.

 For this reason, it is strongly recommended that you complete the modules in order rather than skipping ahead.

-Chapter 7 – Learning Philosophy
+# Chapter 7 – Learning Philosophy

 Learning APIs is similar to learning a spoken language.

 You cannot become fluent by reading definitions alone.

-You become fluent through repeated exposure, practice, and application.
+You become fluent **through repeated exposure, practice, and application**.

 Throughout this course, every major topic will include: